dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A transaction execution results in a read-set and a write-set.
 The read-set consists of pairs, a memory location and the transaction that wrote it.
 The write-set consists of pairs, a memory location and a value, that the transaction would record if it became committed.

-In a sequential execution, a read by tx-k from a particular memory location obtains the value writted by the highest tx-j, where j < k, to the location; or the initial value at that memory location when the block execution started if none.
-We denote this dependency as tx-k &larr; tx-j.
+In a sequential execution, a read by TXk from a particular memory location obtains the value writted by the highest TXj, where j < k, to the location; or the initial value at that memory location when the block execution started if none.
+We denote this dependency as TXk &larr; TXj.
-For example, in a sequential execution of B, tx[1] reads M[1] and writes M[1], respectively; tx-4 reads M[1] and writes M[0], hence tx-4 &larr; tx-1;
+For example, in a sequential execution of B, tx[1] reads M[1] and writes M[1], respectively; TX4 reads M[1] and writes M[0], hence
+TX4 &larr; TX1;
-tx-5 &larr; tx-2;
+TX5 &larr; TX2;
-tx-6 &larr; tx-4;
+TX6 &larr; TX4;
-tx-7 &larr; tx-5;
+TX7 &larr; TX5;
-tx-8 &larr; tx-6;
+TX8 &larr; TX6;
-tx-9 &larr; tx-8;
+TX9 &larr; TX8;
-tx-10 &larr; tx-5.
+TX10 &larr; TX5.

 The goal is to enable parallel execution that preserves a block pre-order, namely, results in exactly the same read/write sets as a sequential execution.
 This is accomplished via optimistic execution, followed by validation that may lead to a commit or abort/re-execute.
 The strategy for supporting efficient optimism revolves around two mechanisms, validation and multi-version concurrency control:

-* **VALID(j, k)**: For every j,k, such that j < k, a validation of tx-k is performed after tx-j executes (or re-executes).
+* **VALID(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
-* **MVCC**: Whenever tx-k executes (speculatively), a read by tx-k obtains the value recorded so far by the highest transaction tx-j preceding it, i.e., where j < k.
-Higher transactions tx-l, where l > k, do not intefer with tx-k.
+* **MVCC**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
+Higher transactions TXl, where l > k, do not intefer with TXk.

 Jointly, these two principles
 suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as required execution and validation tasks are eventually dispatched.
-Safety follows because a tx-k gets validated after all tx-j, j &lt; k, are finalized.
+Safety follows because a TXk gets validated after all TXj, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
 Once transactions 1..j have successfully validated, the next invocation of transaction j+1 will pass validation successfully and not require re-execution.

-**MVCC** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, tx-j recording values whose version is j.
+**MVCC** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, TXj recording values whose version is j.
-A read by tx-k obtains the value recorded by the latest invocation of tx-j with the highest j &lt;
+A read by TXk obtains the value recorded by the latest invocation of TXj with the highest j &lt;

-A special value `ABORTED` may be stored at version j when the latest invocation of tx-j aborts.
+A special value `ABORTED` may be stored at version j when the latest invocation of TXj aborts.
-If tx-k reads this value, it suspends and resumes when the value becomes set.
+If TXk reads this value, it suspends and resumes when the value becomes set.

 **VALID(j, k)** is implemented by a scheduler.
-For each j, every tx-k with index k > j is scheduled for (re)validation after tx-j completes (re-)execution.
-Validation re-reads the read-set of the tx-k and compares against the original read-set that tx-k obtained in its latest execution.
-If validation fails, tx-k re-executes.
+For each j, every TXk with index k > j is scheduled for (re)validation after TXj completes (re-)execution.
+Validation re-reads the read-set of the TXk and compares against the original read-set that TXk obtained in its latest execution.
+If validation fails, TXk re-executes.

 ## Scheduling